Richard J. Bolte Sr. Award for Supporting Industries

 2014 Winner: Atsushi Horiba

-Atsushi Horiba, president, CEO, and chairman of Horiba Ltd., will receive the 2014 Richard J. Bolte, Sr., Award for Supporting Industries on Heritage Day, May 15, 2014.
+Atsushi Horiba, president, CEO, and chairman of Horiba Ltd., received the 2014 Richard J. Bolte Sr. Award for Supporting Industries on Heritage Day, May 15, 2014.

 Atsushi Horiba has led Horiba, Ltd., for more than two decades.
 Under his leadership the company, which has an 80% share of the world market in instruments that measure automobile emissions, has expanded to include businesses on five continents, with manufacturing and service operations around the world.
 The company has successfully diversified into instruments with medical, environmental, process, semiconductor, and other scientific applications.

 Born in Kyoto, Japan, in 1948, Atsushi Horiba completed his university education in the United States.
 In 1971 he joined U.S.-based Olson-Horiba as a service engineer and later transferred to Horiba International Corporation and then on to Horiba Instruments, both based in California.
 He returned to Kyoto in 1977 as manager of the Overseas Technical Service Department of Horiba Ltd. In 1982 he was appointed director of the marketing division and then senior managing director in 1988.
 He became president and CEO in 1992 and took on the additional role of chairman in 2005.
 Throughout his years of guidance he has continued to support the original Horiba Ltd. corporate motto of “Joy and Fun” to inspire employees to take pride in their work and lead happy, fulfilling lives.

 Horiba was awarded L’ordre national du Mérite, Officier, in 1998 and L’ordre national de la Légion d’honneur, Chevalier, in 2010 by the French government.
 He is an ambassador of the University of California, Irvine, and is vice chairman of the Japan Analytical Instruments Manufacturers’ Association.